muratk5n/thirdwave/en/2021/01/collapse_of_the_big_bang_and_the_gaseous_sun_robitaille.md

 noting, as Kirchhoff did, the constraints of the enclosure.
 The underlying physical cause of thermal radiation must not be ignored and this includes the internal structure of matter.
-Yet Einstein’s [5] derivation of Planck’s Law,[6] though masterful, has lead some to ignore Kirchoff, thermal equilibrium and the physical realities of involved in thermal emission.
+Yet Einstein’s [5] derivation of Planck’s Law [6], though masterful, has lead some to ignore Kirchoff, thermal equilibrium and the physical realities of involved in thermal emission.